Skip to main content

 As a teenager in the small town where I grew up there was no such thing as rock radio.
 Oh sometimes you'd hear something resembling top 40, but it was an all things to all people station and didn't seem to make anyone happy.
 I think I heard "You Really Got Me" on the radio, but I'm almost sure I didn't.
 It was the other kids, the cool kids at school who had records, or older siblings who had records and I'm pretty sure that's where I first heard of the band.

-As a young guitar I was enthralled by rock and roll, especially guitar driven rock.
+As a young guitar player I was enthralled by rock and roll, especially guitar driven rock.
 My friends were losing their minds over Van Halen.
 So I bought a copy, probably in '79 because I had friends who had Van Halen II and I was generally a step behind.

 I still remember to this day dropping the needle and hearing the opening to "Running with the Devil" and it ... was ... awesome.
 Good gravy and holy guacamole that was something.
 Then came "Eruption" and I'd never heard it.
 It started out great, and Edward was all over and his left and right hand were totally in sync and then came the impossible section.
-The what the fudge was that?
+What the fudge was that?
 No one knew what tapping was, or how he did it ... it was jaw dropping.
 It was the new high water mark.
 Then came "You Really Got Me" and it was a twist on The Kinks classic, and there was that impossible bit in the solo again.

 I had a good friend who never appreciated Ed's playing, he just called him a one trick pony with no sense of melody.
 I disagreed with him then, and still do.
 It may have been a trick, but it was employed with such precision and there was structure.
 It wasn't a haphazard flurry of cacophony - the solos were deliberate.
-You could hear it, this was constructed with a sense of purpose.
+You could hear it, everything was constructed with a sense of purpose.

 Heck Edward's rhythm work was impeccable.
 I still love his work on "Ain't Talking 'Bout Love" as a high watermark for the band, even after all these years.
 I especially lover the guitar solo ... after melting faces, kicking ass and taking names, Edward delivered a simple yet effective supporting solo that served the song.